o3de/o3de.org/content/docs/userguide/scripting/intro.md

 ---
-description: ' Use &script-canvas; and Lua to automate gameplay in &ALYlong;. '
+description: ' Use Script Canvas and Lua to automate gameplay in Amazon Lumberyard. '
-title: Scripting in &ALYlong;
+title: Scripting in Amazon Lumberyard
 ---
 # Scripting in Amazon Lumberyard {#scripting-intro}